-On the set $L_n$, direct the edges uniformly at random, i.e. insert a random tournament $R_{\lfloor(1-\alpha)n\rfloor}$.
+On the set $L_n$, direct the edges uniformly at random, i.e. insert a random tournament $R$ on ${\lfloor(1-\alpha)n\rfloor}$ vertices.
 All arcs between the sets are directed from $H_n$ to $L_n$.
-On the set $H_n$, iterate the construction, i.e. insert the tournament $T_{\lceil \alpha n\rceil}$ inductively.
+On the set $H_n$, iterate the construction, i.e. insert the tournament $\tilde{T}_{\lceil \alpha n\rceil}$ inductively.
 See Figure~\ref{fig:iter} for a sketch of the iterated construction.

+Note that with probability approaching $1$ for large $n$, we have $i(H,R)=\mathbb{E}(i(H,R))+o(1)$ for every tournament $H$ in a random tournament $R$ on $n$ vertices.
+We may thus choose a (quasi-random) sequence of tournaments $R_n$ on $n$ vertices with $i(H,R_n)=\mathbb{E}(i(H,R))+o(1)$, and use this sequence in place of the probabilistic construction described above.

 In this construction, all copies of $C_3^+$ lie completely in $H_n$, completely in $L_n$, or have exactly one vertex in $H_n$ and three vertices forming a $C_3$ in $L_n$.
 Notice that $i(C_3,R_{\lfloor(1-\alpha)n\rfloor}) = 1/4+o(1)$ and $i(C_3^+,R_{\lfloor(1-\alpha)n\rfloor}) = 1/8+o(1)$.
 As $i(C_3^+,T_{\lceil \alpha n\rceil})=i(C_3^+,T_n)+o(1)$, we have